Good geodesics satisfying the timelike curvature-dimension condition: Existence of good geodesics

 subject to the decompositions $\nu = \rho_\nu\,\meas + \nu_\perp$ and $\omega = \rho_\omega\,\meas + \omega_\perp$, employing the ab\-bre\-via\-tions $\smash{\nu := (\eval_{1/2})_\push\bdpi}$ and $\smash{\omega := (\eval_{1/2})_\push\bdsigma}$.

-In the sequel, our strategy is to shuffle around mass from $\bdpi$ which contributes towards the positivity of $\Ch_c(\bdpi)$ to build an $\ell_p$-optimal geodesic plan from $\mu_0$ to $\mu_1$ with less energy.
-That way, we will arrive at a contradiction.
+In the sequel, our strategy is to shuffle around mass from $\bdpi$ which contributes towards the positivity of $\Ch_c(\bdpi)$ to build a timelike $\ell_p$-optimal geodesic plan from $\mu_0$ to $\mu_1$ with less energy.
+That way, we will arrive to a contradiction.

 \textbf{Step 1.} \textit{Detection of the set of midpoints with large density.} We will first assume that $\smash{\meas\big[\{\rho_\nu > c\}\big] > 0}$, in which case the supremum on the r.h.s.~of \eqref{Eq:rhonuchoice} is strictly positive.
 Fix $\delta > 0$ such that